AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/dynamic-chat-overview.md

 90 days.

-**Does Dynamic Chat allow for live chat?**

-No, it only utilizes pre-determined responses.

 **Does Dynamic Chat support any languages besides English?**

 Yes.
 Dynamic Chat supports the following languages: French, German, Japanese, Spanish, Italian, Brazilian Portuguese, Korean, Simplified Chinese, and Traditional Chinese.
 Learn more in the [section below](#changing-the-language).